"We have Calendar Duplication".

 IF a user has a Contact relationship and manually copied all the contacts into their folder and then later we installed A2E or A2O and set up a relationship from where they copied them from, this will create duplication.
 The best trick here is to delete the relationship, select to remove destination items and then move the copies out of the destination and then remake the relationship.

 Sometimes an admin will delete an alerted relationship, one which was broken as far as A2E was concerned and then remade the relationship.
 If that is the case, then you can license and use the A2EToolkit to pick that folder and remove the old and new copies.
 Remember, it is best not to delete an alerted relationship, but use the Recovery and Migration tool to assist with this.
 Buy NowTake care here, because if you remove copies made to a folder with an active relationship, and then specify in the tool to remove the correct copies in that destination, then the destination item deleted resolution will take place during the next sync.
 The safe setting for that relationship during that time is to Recopy.
 Incorrect settings are do nothing, mark item deleted, or heaven forbid, delete source.
-We also have an Add2Outlook Toolbox which can do this and several other things.
-With per incident support or if you are on Premium Support, we will do it for you.
+We also have an ToolKit which can do this and several other things.
+With per session support or if you are on Premier Support, we will do it for you.
 Buy Now

 Other valuable resources: